torvalds/linux/Documentation/admin-guide/hw-vuln/spectre.rst

    Within the kernel, Spectre variant 1 attacks from rogue guests are mitigated on a case by case basis in VM exit paths.
-Vulnerable code uses nospec accessor macros for "bounds clipping", to avoid any usable disclosure gadgets.
-However, this may not cover all variant 1 attack vectors.
+Vulnerable code uses yesspec accessor macros for "bounds clipping", to avoid any usable disclosure gadgets.
+However, this may yest cover all variant 1 attack vectors.

    For Spectre variant 2 attacks from rogue guests to the kernel, the